Corned Beef Pot au Feu

 Gently remove the vegetables to a platter, or a few platters.
 Slice the brisket against the grain into 1/4" thick slices, then either lay them on the platter or serve them from the cutting board.

 Serve the broth in small bowls, along with some toasted bread spread with any remaining fat from the broth.
-Serve mustard, pickles, and/or horseradish.
+Serve with mustard, pickles, and/or horseradish.
 The acidity in the condiments perfectly complements the rich and savory flavors in this dish.

 * If you'd prefer to cure the meat yourself simply follow the recipe here, substituting regular salt for the smoked salt.
 It will yield a more complex flavor than commercially prepared corned beef.